Mount Hebron Cemetery is a unique community institution. It is a complex of four adjoining burying grounds embraced within a common enclosure.

 Adjoining the Reformed section is the Lutheran Cemetery, an acre and a quarter lying just north of Mount Hebron’s entranceway.
 In its center stands the east wall, all that remains of the ancient limestone Lutheran Church whose cornerstone was laid in 1764.
 This church building was not completed until 1793, and it burned in a spectacular blaze in 1854.
-Most visitors to this part of the Cemetery are intrigued by the German-language inscriptions and primitive art showing skull and crossed bones on some of the gravestones.
-The earliest marked grave here bears a date of 1777.

 By 1842, both the Lutheran and Reformed congregations had abandoned their old churches on the hill in favor of newer houses of worship they had just completed down in the town, but their burying grounds were not abandoned.
 In 1843 twelve citizens of Frederick County petitioned the General Assembly of Virginia to be chartered as a non-profit organization “to establish a public cemetery.”
 This charter was granted in February 1844.